 What CDRs can I own right now?

-The first CDRs that will be available for trading with CIBC on the NEO Exchange are:
+The first CDRs that will be available for trading with CIBC on the NEO Exchange at the time of this post are:

 - Alphabet Canadian Depositary Receipts (CAD Hedged) – GOOG